 Be insured

-It's essential to get reliable health insurance when you're travelling – especially if you have a medical condition.
-If you don't declare arthritis, your travel health insurance may not be valid – and that could be deeply painful to your pocket.
+Getting reliable travel insurance is essential, especially if you have a medical condition.
+If you don't declare arthritis, your travel health insurance may not be valid - which can be deeply painful to your pocket.

 Get a quoteFrequently Asked Questions